mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-styled-components.md

 So far in this guide we have only seen global styles in Mimcss.
 A Style Definition class was instantiated only once - no matter how many times the `$activate` (or `$use`) function was called for it.
 This unit describes how Mimcss can create "local" styles and thus support styled components.

 ## Style Definition Instance
 A style definition class is a regular TypeScript class and can have multiple instances.
-When we call the `$activate` function and pass the class to it, Mimcss first looks whether there is already an instance of this class.
+When we call the `$activate` or `$use` function and pass the class to it, Mimcss first looks whether there is already an instance of this class.
 If not, the instance is created; if yes, the existing instance is used.
 The names for the classes, IDs and other named entities are generated when the instance is created - that is, when the `$activate` function is called for the first time for the style definition class.
 The instance remains associated with the class even after we call the `$deactivate` function and the rules are removed from the DOM.

 Let's now look at the definition of the `$activate` and `$use` functions: